Speak Up for Kids

 The Department of Children & Families has several programs that can help Florida families.
 These include ACCESS Florida, Adult Services, Developmental Disabilities and Child Care. http://www.myflfamilies.com/service-programs.

-Food stamps are managed through ACCESS Florida by the Department of Children & Families: http://www.myflfamilies.com/service-programs/access-florida-food-medical-assistance-cash.
+The Food stamp Program is managed through ACCESS Florida by the Department of Children & Families: http://www.myflfamilies.com/service-programs/access-florida-food-medical-assistance-cash.

 Friends of Foster Children, 4100 Okeechobee Blvd, West Palm Beach, FL 33409, (561)352-2540, https://www.friendsoffosterchildren.com.
 Offers emergency supplies for children involved in dependency.
 Provides support programs for all foster and adoptive parents as well as managing relative caregiver funds.